-After more than a year of being home with you virtually nonstop, it is possible that your animal may feel a little anxiety or sadness at your sudden departure, whether it is for a trip or a return back to work outside the home.
+Some animals experience anxiety or sadness at your departure, and this has become especially prevalent after the Covid-19 pandemic.
 If you can’t bring your animal along with you, work to get your animal ready for the new routine ahead of time by leaving her home a little longer each day so she gets used to being away from you.
 If you have a new sitter to care for your animal, have the sitter come and spend time with your animal several times before you leave.
 This will help your animal get to know the sitter and learn that you always return after a visit.
 If you are boarding your animal, take her to the boarding facility’s daycare program a few times.
 This will help acclimate your animal to a new space or refamiliarize her with a place she may not have been to in a long time.

 In the Car